btovar/lobster/hackathon_instructions.md

 cd lobster
 git checkout lobster-python3

-conda env create -f lobster_env.yaml conda activate base
+conda env create -f lobster_env.yaml -n lobster conda activate lobster
 ```

-**Note:** this yaml creates an environment named `base`, if you'd like to change the name of the environment, edit the first line of lobster_env.yaml before installing
+**Note:** this yaml creates an environment named `lobster`, if you'd like to change the name of the environment, edit the first line of lobster_env.yaml before installing

 Then, still in the cloned lobster directory, run the following command: